rsususco/zoopaz-radio/README.md

 * ID3 support.
 Currently id3v2, but more to follow.
 * Interface is fully JavaScript/Ajax powered.
 * Playlists
 * Infinite random playlist in radio mode.
 List may be filtered.
+In radio mode a random playlist will be generated and as each song finishes it's popped off the list and a new song is pushed onto the end.
 * Album art is manually managed.
 ID3 support to be implemented.
 * Folder montages of cover art for top level folders.
 * No database, but could easily be supported in the future.